Quick answer

 Exemptions and Reliefs under POAT

-Understanding the exemptions and reliefs available under Pre-Owned Asset Tax (POAT) is crucial for individuals looking to minimize their tax liability.
+Understanding the exemptions and reliefs available under Pre-Owned Asset Tax (POAT) is crucial for individuals looking to reduce their tax liability.
 When gifting assets, it’s essential to be aware of the potential exemptions that can reduce or eliminate POAT charges.

 Gifts to Charities and Other Exempt Entities